uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.6.15 =
+* Fix for duplicate users in approved list (users added via authorizer_automatically_approve_login filter were re-added to approved list each time they logged in).

 = 2.6.14 =
 * Move nonce cookie creation to the first time it is needed (for Google logins).
 Props @emsearcy for the pull request!